 - Alamogordo is bordered on the East by the beautiful Sacramento Mountains, home to "The Lodge" at Cloudcroft, the Sacramento Mountains Historical Museum, and the Sunspot Solar Observatory where you can see into the center of the solar system, and home of Smokey Bear.

-- Boasts a majestic four-story golden cube--the New Mexico Museum of Space History, where the focus is placed on "hands on experience".
+- The New Mexico Museum of Space History boasts a majestic 78 foot tall golden cube building, where the focus is placed on "hands on experience".